ephemeraldisle/Work-Simulator-2089/README.md

 If so, have I got the experience for you.

 It won't help you understand Linear A, but it might inadvertantly teach you its characters.

+Play the deployment on github pages, or build it yourself, or just marvel at my beautiful code.